 An individual working with or for the recovery industry.

-Any person upon completion of any IVR training course is entitled to join the Institute at membership level.
-A person working closely with the recovery industry who in the opinion of the IVR Council has promoted and enhanced the professionalism of the Institute and its membership.
+Memberships are awarded to a person working closely with or for the recovery industry who in the view of the IVR Council has promoted and enhanced the professionalism and ethos of the industry through experience and/or training.

 The IVR Passport gives an on-going record of Continuing Professional Development (CPD) and training, providing a verified record for current and future employers.

 Professional Recovery magazine

 All UK members receive copies of Professional Recovery magazine, delivered direct from the printers to their home or work address.
 The magazine is issued 18 times a year, approximately every three weeks, so members can keep up to date with recovery news and developments within the industry.

 All members, receive ‘The Recovery Professional’.
 The in-house newsletter is dedicated to news, views, training and safety issues plus a feature article.

 The Institute of Vehicle Recovery Annual Gala Dinner

 Over the years the Annual General Meeting has become the 'AGM weekend' and is now one of the social highlights on the recovery industry calender.
 Only members are permitted to attend the Annual General Meeting but all are welcome to the social side of the weekend.
 All members, receive a discounted rate on their own acommodation package.